millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide200.md

 ### **STEP 2**: Scroll down to the Tutorial 1 Notebook Basics and click on the title.

 **You should see approximately 20 notes listed.
-If you do not, then the bootstrap.sh script did not work correctly.
-See the instructions in Lab100 for the proper way to upload the bootstrap.sh script to the Storage Cloud before creating your BDSC-CE instance**
+If you do not, then the bootstrap.sh script did not work correctly.**

+**Due to a <a href="http://docs.oracle.com/en/cloud/paas/big-data-compute-cloud/csbdk/index.html#CSBDK-GUID-B6DA8EA4-7025-46C1-804C-42A067D1EA9C" target="_blank">known issue</a> with BDCS 17.3, users in the "US Commercial 2" data center will face an issue where bootstrap.sh did not run.**

+**In any case, if you do not see the tutorial notes (i.e. bootstrap.sh did not run correctly), please refer to the [xtra Running bootstrap.sh](xtraRunBootstrap.md) lab.
+Follow the instructions in that lab, then return here.**